syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Changing-the-color-of-the-Loading-Indicator.md

 ---
 layout: post
-title: Change the color of the Loading Indicator in Pdf Viewer | Syncfusion&reg;
+title: Change Loading Indicator color in WPF Pdf Viewer | Syncfusion&reg;
 description: Learn about Change the color of the Loading Indicator support in Syncfusion&reg; WPF Pdf Viewer control and more.
 platform: wpf
 control: PDF Viewer